-In addition to having such an individual holding the SMF19 function, systemic wholesale branches should consider, whether they need the following SMFs: Chief Risk Officer (SMF4), Chief Finance Officer (SMF2), and Chief Operations Officer (SMF24).
+In addition to having such an individual holding the SMF19 function, systemic wholesale branches should consider, whether they need the following SMFs: CROf (SMF4), CFO (SMF2), and COO (SMF24).
 The PRA may also expect or require the firm to have these positions in respect of the branch.

-Where an individual based in the head office of the firm has significant influence over the branch's booking arrangements, then that individual should seek approval as Group Entity Senior Manager function (SMF7).
+Where an individual based in the head office of the firm, or in another undertaking which is a member of the firm's group, has significant influence over the branch's booking arrangements, then that individual should seek approval as Group Entity Senior Manager function (SMF7).
 This includes where there is a group executive responsible for firm-wide systems or operations upon which the branch relies (for example, in custody, which is often run as a globally integrated activity).
 However, where other persons provide the appropriate connectivity with the authorised entity or group, the PRA may judge that this may not be necessary (for example, where the branch manager is on the firm's executive committee).